soujanyanayak/PlayDate/credentials/README.md

 2. SSH username
     <br> andy
 3. SSH password or key.
-    <br> If a ssh key is used please upload the key to the credentials folder.
-    Public and Private Key Files are used, please refer to credentials folder.
+    <br> Public and Private Key Files “team03-testuser” and “team03-testuser.pub” are uploaded, please refer to credentials folder.
     <br> Password for “sudo ssh”: CSC648!@#Team03
 4. Database URL or IP and port used.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.